This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 WHERE TO STAY IN GAY PUERTO VALLARTA MEXICO

 While the entire city is LGBTQ-friendly, there is a specific area that hosts the most LGBTQ-specific accommodations, Zona Romantica.
-Let’s dive into the main accommodations we suggest:
+Let’s dive into the main gay Puerto Vallarta hotels, resorts, and hostels that we suggest:

 - Almar Resort This resort is a literally LGBTQ paradise.
 It is a high end adults only resort with a rooftop bar that hosts AMAZING drag shows with an incredible view, and also has a beach club that has a DJ, multiple pools and beachfront chairs on Playa de los Muertos which is the main beach.
 There are parties every single day making it the center of attention during Puerto Vallarta Pride week.
 If you are looking to be pampered then you’ll definitely want to stay here.
 Know that you need a higher budget to stay here, and if you aren’t looking to spend all your money being boujie then keep reading for some other great options.